-The BT Young Scientist & Technology Exhibition is the largest celebration of science, technology, engineering and maths (STEM) for young people in the Ireland.
+The BT Young Scientist & Technology Exhibition is the largest celebration of science, technology, engineering and maths (STEM) for young people in Ireland.
 With close to 50,000 it is an all-encompassing celebration of science & technology under one roof.

 We with our amazing partners fill this festival of science with science shows, hands-on activities, demonstrations which showcases STEM in surprising ways.
 Teams for many companies across Ireland, join third level institutions, STEM educators to share their enthusiasm, insight and expertise to help visitors discover the wealth possibilities available in science and engineering.

-BYSTE is the only STEM event in Ireland that showcases projects from both primary and second level involving students from 9-19 years of age.
+BTYSTE is the only STEM event in Ireland that showcases projects from both primary and second level involving students from 9-19 years of age.

 Why get involved with the BT Young Scientist & Technology Exhibition?